 TRAILERING CAUTION If you don't use the correct equipment and drive properly, you can lose control of your vehicle when you pull a trailer.
 If the trailer is too heavy, your vehicle brakes may be less effective.
 You and your passengers could be seriously injured.
-Pull a trailer only after you have read the information in this guide and followed the steps on the following pages.
+Pull a trailer only after you have read the information in this guide and followed the steps on the following pages, consulted the Owner's Manual, local road authorities and dealer.